praveen-kumar-rr/immutable-tree/README.md

 _getHeight_:
  Gets height or depth of the current tree.
 Check [tests](https://github.com/praveen-kumar-rr/immutable-tree/tree/main/test) for usage.

+_getLength_:
+ Gets length or total number of elements in the tree.
+An empty tree returns 0.
+Check [tests](https://github.com/praveen-kumar-rr/immutable-tree/tree/main/test) for usage.

 ---

 ## How does Immutable Tree work?